Community searches for generous trick-or-treater known as ‘Beetlejuice Girl’

 “I think we need to elevate kindness especially when a child does something good,” he said.

-He and his fiancée decided to gift a longboard to the trick-or-treater to pay it forward.
+He and his fiancée decided to gift a longboard to the anonymous do-gooder to pay it forward.
 If they could find her, that is.

+As it turns out, the social media campaign reached many in the community, including the girl in the doorbell cam video.

 “Throughout the whole day I’m just thinking to myself, ‘Dang.
-I can’t believe it’s up there and that people know me as Beetlejuice girl,’” Mykala Martinez-Branz said through a laugh.
+I can’t believe it’s up there and that people know me as Beetlejuice girl,’” Mykala Martinez-Branz said with a laugh.

 Two days after Halloween, Mykala’s mom saw the Coulson family’s post on Facebook and immediately recognized her daughter.
 Someone else saw the post on “Utah Satire” and recognized her as well.